-Imagine that one morning, during a rainy season, you’re wondering whether to take an umbrella with you before you leave your house.
-You look outside your window to see that the weather is currently sunny.
+Imagine it’s a rainy season.
+One morning you start wondering whether to take an umbrella with you before you leave your house.
+You look outside your window to see the weather is currently sunny.
 So, your first thought is that rain is unlikely.

 However, upon a second glance, you notice some scary-looking dark clouds on the horizon and you decide to take your umbrella after all.